 The Plan for Insurance

 Students at many colleges today must have a health insurance plan that meets their University’s minimum requirement.
-And, if you forget to submit the waiver that is required to show that your student is covered under your medical plan, the University will purchase a plan for your student.
-Knowing this, my daughter still forgot to submit a waiver.
+HaveUHeard that if you forget to submit the waiver that is required to show that your student is covered under your medical plan, the University will purchase an insurance plan for your student?
+Even knowing this, my daughter still forgot to submit a waiver.
 (Yeah, forgetting things happens – even with our smart, collegiate kids!)
-When she received her bright futures deposit, I questioned why it was so low and, after a series of questions and looking through the allocation of funds, I learned that is exactly what happened.
+When she received her Bright Futures deposit for that semester and I questioned why it was so low, it took a bit of questioning, querying, and sifting through the allocation of funds to learn that that was, indeed, exactly what had happened.
 When I spoke to someone at the university (which I was able to do because my daughter had signed the appropriate permission), they assured me that my daughter had received many, and I mean many, reminder emails.
-This oversight cost us a penalty to have the school-purchased plan canceled, and I hope this heads-up will save you from having to pay one as well.
+Her oversight cost us a penalty to have the school-purchased plan canceled, and I hope this heads-up will save you from having to pay one as well.

-Deciding on which health plan your student should be on may require a degree in economics.
-There are so many variables to consider when choosing:
+Deciding on which health insurance plan your student should be on may actually require a degree in economics, as you can see from the many variables to consider when choosing.
+They include:

 - Does your current health insurance plan meet the university’s minimum coverage requirements?

 - Is the monthly premium you pay for your child pre-tax or after-tax?